oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 ## Autoscaling on other metrics
 We have here looked at how to use CPU and memory to determine when to autoscale, that may be a good solution, or it may .
 Kubernetes autoscaling can support the use of other metrics to manage autoscaling.

-These other metrics can be other Kuberneties metrics (known as custom metrics) for example the number of requests to the ingress controller, or (with the provision of the Prometheus Adaptor) any metric that Prometheus gathers.
+These other metrics can be other Kuberneties metrics (known as custom metrics) for example the number of requests to the ingress controller, or (with the provision of the [Prometheus Adaptor (helm chart)](https://github.com/helm/charts/tree/master/stable/prometheus-adapter)) any metric that Prometheus gathers.
 This last is especially useful as it means you can autoscale on what are effectively business metrics.

 It's also possible to autoscale on metrics provides from outside Kubernetes (these are known as external metrics.) this is only recommended as a last resort however due to the security implications, and custom metrics are preferred.